Eros International Media Ltd Directors Report.

 All the Independent Directors of the Company have submitted their disclosure to the effect that they fulfill all the requirements/criteria of independence as per Section 149(6) of the Companies Act, 2013.
 Further, all the Independent Directors have afirmed that they have adhered and complied with the Companys Code of Conduct for Independent Directors which is framed in accordance with Schedule IV of the Companies Act, 2013.

 Meetings conducted during the year

-The Board met seven (7) times during the financial year under review, the details of which are given in the Corporate Governance Report that forms part of this Report.
+The Board met five (5) times during the financial year under review, the details of which are given in the Corporate Governance Report that forms part of this Report.
 The intervening gap between any two meetings of the Board was not more than one hundred and twenty (120) days as stipulated under the Companies Act, 2013 and SEBI Listing Regulations.

 Constitution of various committees

-The Board of Directors of the Company has constituted the following committees:
+The Board of Directors of the Company has constituted following committees:

 a.
 Audit Committee b.
 Nomination and Remuneration Committee c.
 Stakeholders Relationship Committee d.
 Corporate Social Responsibility Committee e.
 Management Committee